phalcon-orphanage/docs/en/reference/tutorial-invo.rst

     <?php

-    //Start the session the first time some component request the session service
+    //Start the session the first time when some component request the session service
     $di->set('session', function(){
         $session = new Phalcon\Session\Adapter\Files();
         $session->start();